Bodyweight butt toning exercises for women to get a perkier butt, leaner legs, and flatter abs.

 - Keep your back in a neutral alignment, meaning neither arched or glued tightly to the floor.

-- Clenched your butt muscles, push through the heels and raise your hips off the floor until your knees, hips and shoulders form in straight line.
+- Clenched your butt muscles, push through the heels, and raise your hips off the floor until your knees, hips, and shoulders form in a straight line.